 The Proposer must complete the General Certifications Form (Attachment 4) and submit the completed form with its proposal.

+i.
+In the event that a contract awarded under this RFP will include tangible property, the Proposer must submit with its proposal, for itself and each of its affiliates that make sales for delivery into California, a copy of either (i) a California seller's permit issued under Revenue and Taxation Code section 6066 et seq. or (ii) a certificate of registration issued under Revenue and Taxation Code section 6226.

 ii.
-The Proposer must submit with its proposal, for itself and each of its affiliates that make sales for delivery into California, a copy of either (i) a California seller's permit issued under Revenue and Taxation Code section 6066 et seq. or (ii) a certificate of registration issued under Revenue and Taxation Code section 6226.

-iii.
 If Contractor is a California corporation, limited liability company (“LLC”), limited partnership (“LP”), or limited liability partnership (“LLP”), proof that Contractor is in good standing in California.
 If Contractor is a foreign corporation, LLC, LP or LLP, and Contractor conducts or will conduct (if awarded the contract) intrastate business in California, proof that Contractor is qualified to do business and in good standing in California.

-If Contractor is a foreign corporation, LLC, LP, or LLP, and Contractor does not (and will not if awarded the contract) conduct intrastate business in California, proof that Contractor is in good standing in its home jurisdiction.
+iii.
+Copies of the Proposer’s (and any subcontractors’) current business licenses, professional certifications, or other credentials.

 iv.
-Copies of the Proposer’s (and any subcontractors’) current business licenses, professional certifications, or other credentials.

-v.
 Proof of financial solvency or stability (e.g., balance sheets and income statements).

 END OF ADDENDUM